 You might ask: why would I buy all this stuff when I can just get a multi-gym and get my shopping over and done with?
-The main reason is because free weights will always be superior to gym machines when it comes to building muscles.
+The main reason is that free weights will always be superior to gym machines when it comes to building muscles.
 With free weights, you can perform the full range of movement for each exercise which is essential in developing functional muscles.
 It is also important for joint health: multi-gym handles will force your arm/legs to follow a specific route which might not be ideal for your physiology.

 Multi-gym vs power rack: Performance

-Multi-gyms and gym machines in general are often recommended for beginners who never worked out as a good way to ease themselves into exercising without the risk getting crushed under heavy weights.
+Multi-gyms and gym machines, in general, are often recommended for beginners who never worked out as a good way to ease themselves into exercising without the risk of getting crushed under heavy weights.
 And this is true to some degree: it's much harder – although not impossible – to injure yourself on a hammer strength machine than it is to by doing bench presses with a heavy barbell.

 That said, especially because of the aforementioned limited movement, multi-gyms can only get you so ready to lift free weights.
 Not to mention, if you're planning on getting a multi-gym for home use, it's not like you will have a lot of space to get a power rack later on when you've 'outgrown' your multi-gym.
-Using a multi-gym is a not bad idea for those who are looking to tone up and not interested in heavy lifts and muscle building.
+Using a multi-gym is a not bad idea for those who are looking to tone up and are not interested in heavy lifts and muscle building.

 Power racks are solid, full-metal beasts; they are pretty much indestructible.
 They are therefore huge and also rather heavy, so once you set them down, it will be pretty challenging to move them elsewhere.
 In all fairness, the same goes for multi-gyms too.
 Power racks are supposed to withstand a lot of force applied to them and should be able to support heavy weights hanged all around them.
 Always check the maximum load with the manufacturer before buying, though, as it can differ significantly from model to model.

 Multi-gym vs power rack: Verdict